yotann/bcdb/README.md

 ```

 You can add whatever LLVM bitcode modules you like to the database.
 Each module
-is given a unique name; by default, the name is the filename you give to `bcdb
+is given a name; by default, the name is the filename you give to `bcdb add`.
-add`.

 ```shell
 llvm-as </dev/null >empty.bc